-John Baker is one of the founding attorneys of Greene Espel.
+John Baker builds cases for clients, and advises them of legal risks and potential solutions.
+He is one of the founding attorneys of Greene Espel.
 He has practiced law in Minnesota since 1988.
 After making a name for himself as an exceptional brief writer, he became an appellate advocate and trial attorney.

 - Fairbrook Leasing Inc. v.
 Mesaba Aviation, Inc., 519 F.3d 421 (8th Cir.
 2008).
 Obtained ruling affirming entry of summary judgment on behalf of defendant on $35 million claim for damages arising from alleged breach of term sheet regarding purchase of thirty jets and leasing of twenty additional jets.